yuanzhe-ma/webpage/_pages/about.md

 I am broadly interested in applied probability and optimization with applications to machine learning.
 More specifically, I am interested in:
 - stochastic analysis
-- optimization theory
+- nonsmooth, nonconvex optimization theory
 - operator norm of random matrices
-- the above theory with applications in data science

 I have the following ongoing research projects:
 - transient analysis of load balancing systems, joint work with Prakirt Raj Jhunjhunwala and Siva Theja Maguluri